Coping With Epilepsy Neurofeedback Practitioner Directory

 New here too!

 Just wanted to introduce myself!
 I just learned about this forum from another one I visit!
 My daughter is Alyssa and is 12.
-She is in the sixth grade, and has been diagnosed with temporal lobe epilepsy with right mesial temporal sclerosis.
-She has only had one T/C, but has many complex partial's and simple partial's.
+She is in the sixth grade, and has been diagnosed with TLE with right mesial temporal sclerosis.
+She has only had one T/C, but has many CP's and SP's.
 We are fairly controlled right now with only a few a month, and just were diagnosed with migraines, and started amitriptyline at night.
 She hasn't had a headache since....
 Knock on wood!!

 Glad to have found this forum.